Lorcan Hanafin: 2024–25

 Hanafin returned to the Asian Le Mans Series in the 2024–25 where he drove in the GT class from the second round of the series and onwards for Dragon Racing alongside Americans Aaron Telitz and Todd Coleman.
 As Dragon Racing was a guest team he was ineligible to score points.

-He retired from his first race at the Dubai Autodrome, and withdrew from the second race also at the Dubai Autodrome.
+Hanafin retired from his first race at the Dubai Autodrome, and withdrew from the second race also at the Dubai Autodrome.
 In his second and final round at the Yas Marina Circuit, he would score no points except for a highest of 17th place.

 European Le Mans Series

 2023

-For his full-time campaign, he would compete in the 2023 European Le Mans Series driving for JMW Motorsport in the LMGTE category alongside Jon Lancaster and Martin Berry.
+For his full-time campaign, Hanafin would compete in the 2023 European Le Mans Series driving for JMW Motorsport in the LMGTE category alongside Jon Lancaster and Martin Berry.

 At the first round of the series at the 4 Hours of Barcelona, his team started the race on pole position, being Hanafin's first pole in the series.
 They finished the race in third place, with this also being Hanafin's first podium in the series.

 After a sixth place at the second round of the series at the 4 Hours of Le Castellet, the trio achieved two consecutive podiums in the next two rounds at Aragón and Spa-Francorchamps, getting a fifth place at Aragón and retiring from the race at Spa-Francorchamps.

 At the final round of the season at Algarve – which consisted of two races – the trio came eleventh in the first race and fourth in the second race.
-Hanafin, Lancaster and Berry finished the championship 6th in the standings with three pole positions, one podium and 47 points.
+Hanafin, Lancaster and Berry finished the championship sixth in the standings with three pole positions, one podium and 47 points.